Birational rigidity of orbifold degree 2 del Pezzo fibrations

 \paragraph{\bf Conditions in the Main Theorem} Here, we spell out assumptions in the theorem above, and explain their necessity.

-{\it Quasi-smoothness}: quasi-smooth means that no singularities come from the defining equation of $X$, hence all singularities are indeed of type $\frac{1}{2}(1,1,1)$ and inherited from the ambient toric variety.
+{\it Quasi-smoothness}: quasi-smooth means that no singularities come from the defining equation of $X$, hence all singularities are indeed of type $\frac{1}{2}(1,1,1)$ and inherited from the ambient toric variety, see Remark\,\ref{qsmooth} for a precise definition.
 This condition cannot be removed as there exists an example of a non-birationally rigid degree 2 del Pezzo fibration satisfying other conditions that has a non-toric singular point \cite{Hamid-example}.

-{\it The $K^2$-total condition}: The $K^2$ condition is precisely as in Theorem~\ref{Pukh}, that is $K_X^2\notin\overline{\NE}(X)^o$.
-For every singular point $Q$ of $X$ there is a Sarkisov link starting by blowing up $X$ at $Q$ and results in a new quasi-smooth model of $X$, that is square birational.
+{\it The $K^2$-total condition}: The $K^2$-condition is precisely as in Theorem~\ref{Pukh}, that is $K_X^2\notin\overline{\NE}(X)^o$.
+For every singular point $Q$ of $X$ there is a Sarkisov link starting by blowing up $X$ at $Q$ and resulting in a new quasi-smooth model of $X$, that is square birational.
 This manoeuvre is explicitly described in the Section~\ref{Involution}.
-Let $N$ be the number of singularities of $X$ and denote the singular points by $Q_i$ for $I \subset \{1,\dots,N \}$.
-Denoting by $X_I$ the model acquired by combining the elementary links corresponding to $Q_i$, $i \in I$, we say $X$ satisfies the $K^2$-total condition if for every $I \subset \{1,\dots,N\}$ the model $X_I$ satisfies the $K^2$-condition.
+Let $N$ be the number of singularities of $X$ and denote the singular points by $Q_i$ for $i \in \{1,\dots,N \}$.
+Denoting by $X_I$ the model acquired by combining the elementary links corresponding to $Q_i$, $i \in I$, $I\subset \{1,\dots,N \}$, we say $X$ satisfies the $K^2$-total condition if for every $I \subset \{1,\dots,N\}$ the model $X_I$ satisfies the $K^2$-condition.
 We are convinced that $K^2$-condition on $X$ may be enough, and the totality assumption is redundant.
 In Section~\ref{Involution}, we give an explicit recipe for constructing all $X_I$ models from $X$.
 Given $X$ embedded in a $\mathbb{P}(1,1,1,2)$-bundle it is rather easy to check this condition using the recipe.
-Note that in \cite[Corollary~6.4]{Shokurov-Choi} it is stated that $X$ is birationally rigid if the $K^2$-condition holds for any del Pezzo fibration $X^\prime \to \MP^1$ such that there is a fibrepreserving birational map $f: X \dasharrow X^\prime$.
+Note that in \cite[Corollary~6.4]{Shokurov-Choi} it is stated that $X$ is birationally rigid if the $K^2$-condition holds for any del Pezzo fibration $X^\prime \to \MP^1$ such that there is a square birational map $g: X \dasharrow X^\prime$.
 Of course this result is impossible to apply in practice and usually one works with only $X$ in order to show birational rigidity.
-However, in our situation we have explicit descriptions of all models as described in \ref{Involution}.
+However, in our situation we have explicit descriptions of all necessary models (for this check to be carried out) as described in Section \ref{Involution}.